helm/helm/docs/chart_template_guide/getting_started.md

   ...
 ```

 The `templates/` directory is for template files.
-When Tiller evaluates a chart,
+When Helm evaluates a chart,
 it will send all of the files in the `templates/` directory through the
 template rendering engine.
-Tiller then collects the results of those templates
+It then collects the results of those templates
 and sends them on to Kubernetes.

 The `values.yaml` file is also important to templates.
 This file contains the